Frequently Asked Questions

 When do my kids need eye exams?

-The American Optometric Association recommends eye exams at 1 year, 3 years and before your child starts kindergarten.
+The American Optometric Association recommends eye exams at 1 year, 3 years, and before your child starts kindergarten.
 After that, your child should be seen at least once every two years, or more often if your doctor recommends it.
-Don't assume that the in-school vision screenings catch all vision problems.
+While in-school vision screenings are nice, they don’t catch all vision problems.

 Do you accept Medicare or Medicaid?

 Yes, we accept both Medicaid and Medicare.
 Medicaid covers the cost of an eye exam and glasses for patients under 21.
-Over 21 there is a $2 co-pay for the exam.
+If you are over the age of 21, there is a $2 co-pay for the exam.

 How much is an eye exam?

 Your insurance plan may cover all or a portion of the cost of your eye exam.
-Exams without insurance coverage are very affordable -- they start at $49 for glasses and $89 for contact lenses.
+Exams without insurance coverage are very affordable—they start at $69 for glasses and $119 for contact lenses.

 When can a child start wearing contact lenses?